Apply for a real estate agent licence

 - Birth certificate or extract

 - Citizenship certificate

-You will need to pay certain fees when you lodge your application.
-These include:
+You will need to the required fees when you lodge your application.

 You will also need to attach your proof of qualifications.